Today’s post is a step by step guide on how to make sourdough bread from scratch. With a recipe for sourdough bread and growing your own starter.

 - Be sure to store your starter in a container that’s not air tight.
 If you’re using a wire bail jar to store your starter, just don’t use the rubber gasket that comes with them.

-- After you feed your starter, you can let it sit out for several hours before returning it to the fridge or put it in the fridge right after feeding it.
+- After you feed your starter, you can either let it sit out for several hours before returning it to the fridge or put it in the fridge right after feeding it.
 It typically depends on when you plan on using it next.
 Even if you put it away right after feeding, you can always take it out again well before baking so it has a chance to rise and get spongy before use.

 - If you really don’t think you’re going to feel like eating bread all the time (some people don’t bake during the summer months, for example), you could dry some starter and freeze it.
 It will store this way indefinitely.